 - You can also change the background colour of the text if you like.
 To do this, click once on the component and then open the 'Content' section on the right side of the screen.
 Click on the 'Background' setting and select a new colour.

-- The next thing I had to do was insert another image under my logo.
+- The next thing I had to do was insert another image.
 To do this, I clicked on the 'Image' component from the 'Content' tab on the right side of the screen, and dragged and released it in the position I wanted.

 - I then hovered over the new image placeholder, and clicked 'Swap Image' again.
 I then chose the new image I wanted from my file manager.